-The designer should check Clarity[®] to determine if a project is a RBP for Design.
+The designer should check Clarity[©] to determine if a project is a RBP for Design.

-NDOT PROJECT APPROVAL AUTHORITY: Under the terms of the NDOT/FHWA Stewardship & Oversight Agreement (http://roads.nebraska.gov/media/6796/steward-oversight-agr.pdf), NDOT assumes oversight and approval authority for design exceptions to the controlling design criteria for any project on the NHS which is not designated as a RBP for Design which is not on the NHS.
+NDOT PROJECT APPROVAL AUTHORITY: Under the terms of the NDOT/FHWA Stewardship & Oversight Agreement (https://dot.nebraska.gov/business-center/fhwa/), NDOT assumes oversight and approval authority for design exceptions to the controlling design criteria for any project on the NHS which is not designated as a RBP for Design and for any project designated as a RBP for Design which is not on the NHS.